 - “Healthy” brands of lunchmeat

-And there’s sugar in many dried spices too, including store-bought poultry seasoning and taco seasoning.
+And there’s sugar in many dried spices too, including store-bought taco seasoning.

 Since tacos aren’t nearly as delicious without taco seasoning, it was high time I perfected my own homemade taco seasoning recipe!

-There are several pros to making your own spice blends:
+There are several pros to making your own spice blends, like taco seasoning:

-We like it flavorful and medium.
-You might like it straight up hot.
-Or maybe you have little ones who need it mild for their young taste buds, but you want it to still have enough pizzazz for you too.
+We like our taco seasoning flavorful and medium.
+You might like it straight-up hot.
+Or maybe you have little ones who need mild for their young taste buds, but you want it to still have enough pizzazz for you too.

-When you make your own spice blends, smell and taste each spice as you add it to the blend.
+When you make your own spice blend, take a moment to smell and taste each spice as you add it to the blend.
 Becoming familiar with what each individual spice tastes like will help you create the perfect blend for you and your family.

 Cumin and chili powder are both in this homemade taco seasoning recipe, but they each have different flavor profiles.
 You may want more cumin and less chili powder – taste them and experiment!

-One packet of taco seasoning costs 98¢ for one ounce (that’s just 2 Tbsp) on Amazon.
+One packet of store bought taco seasoning costs 98¢ for one ounce (that’s just 2 tablespoons) on Amazon.
 I know for a fact I can make the same amount of taco seasoning for mere pennies – especially when I buy my spices at either ALDI or Walmart.
-(If you’re curious which is cheaper, ALDI or Walmart, read this article.)
+(If you’re curious which is cheaper, ALDI or Walmart, I ran the numbers.)

-Plus buying single spices means I can re-use them as needed for other recipes.
-Cumin is one of the key spices in my best ever slow cooker refried beans, but I would never recommend substituting taco seasoning in its place.
+Plus, buying single spices means I can reuse them as needed for other recipes.
+Cumin is one of the key spices in my Best-Ever Slow Cooker Refried Beans, but I wouldn’t necessarily recommend substituting taco seasoning in its place.
 It’s just not the same!

 I say generally here because you could probably go to your local health food store and buy taco seasoning that doesn’t have too much junk in it… but you’re also going to pay an arm and a leg.